 Organize a party and create one last memory at your place.

 3 Weeks Before the Big Day

-You have one month now until the relocation, and you can do some specifics from your checklist of things to do.
+You have only three weeks now until the relocation, and you can do some specifics from your checklist of things to do.
 Let’s see what you need to do during this period.

 - Notify all the people and companies about your relocation and give them your new address.
 Among them are your current landlord, local school, utility companies, government agencies.
 Think about places where you are subscribed and update them with your change of address.

 - For your new furniture to be ready when you move, you must purchase it now or order it to be built.